hpcleuven/iRODS-local-admin-training/08_PRC_Handson_User-Training.md

 	print(item)
 ```

-While this PRC function works well, it has the disadvantage that only works with single data object or collections.
+While this PRC function works well, it has the disadvantage that only works with single data objects or collections.
 Here the VSC-PRC bulk functionalities provide more flexibility, as they allow to select files using wildcards.

 So, let's now upload to the training iRODS collection all files with extension .xyz: